Chocolate Chip Pancakes

 Cook pancakes until bubbles form on top.
 Flip and brown the other side.

-When do I add Chocolate Chips?
+When do I add Chocolate Chips to Pancakes?

 This seems to be debatable.
 Some add them right into the batter, others sprinkle the pancakes with chocolate chips after you pour the pancake into the skillet.